sunpy/sunpy/docs/dev_guide/contents/code_standards.rst

 All potential developers should read and abide by the following standards.
 Code which does not follow these standards closely will not be accepted.

-We try to closely follow the coding style and conventions proposed by `Astropy <https://docs.astropy.org/en/stable/development/codeguide.html#coding-style-conventions>`__.
+We try to closely follow the coding style and conventions proposed by `Astropy <https://docs.astropy.org/en/stable/development/codeguide.html#coding-style-conventions>`_.

 Language Standard
 =================

-* All code must be compatible with Python 3.8 and later.
+* All code must be compatible with Python 3.7 and later.
   Usage of ``six``, ``__future__``, and ``2to3`` is no longer acceptable.

-* The new Python 3 formatting style should be used (i.e. ``f"{spam}"`` instead of ``"%s" % "spam"``).
+* The new Python 3 formatting style should be used (i.e.
-  ``.format`` is perfectly fine depending on the use case.
+  ``"{0:s}".format("spam")`` instead of ``"%s" % "spam"``).

-* The core package and affiliated packages should be importable with no dependencies other than components already in the sunpy core package, the `Python Standard Library <https://docs.python.org/3/library/index.html>`__, and packages already required by the sunpy core package.
+* The core package and affiliated packages should be importable with no dependencies other than components already in the sunpy core package, the `Python Standard Library <https://docs.python.org/3/library/index.html>`_, and packages already required by the sunpy core package.
   Adding dependencies to sunpy core will be considered but are highly discouraged.
   Such optional dependencies should be recorded in the ``setup.cfg`` file in the ``extras_require`` entry.

 Coding Style/Conventions
 ========================

-* The code will follow the standard `PEP8 Style Guide for Python Code <https://www.python.org/dev/peps/pep-0008/>`__.
+* The code will follow the standard `PEP8 Style Guide for Python Code <https://www.python.org/dev/peps/pep-0008/>`_.
   In particular, this includes using only 4 spaces for indentation, and never tabs.

 * **Follow the existing coding style** within a file and avoid making changes that are purely stylistic.